How to Read a Food Label

 The only way to prevent a food-allergy reaction is to avoid the problem food.
 But you can’t know whether a food contains an allergen simply by looking at it.

 Laws and regulations like the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA) have made it easier for people with food allergies to identify problem foods and avoid them.
+In addition to FALCPA, as of Jan.
+1, 2023, allergen labeling of sesame is required under the Food Allergy Safety, Treatment, Education and Research (FASTER) Act of 2021.

 Managing life with a food allergy means reading packaged food labels—every time you buy that food.
 This is true even if you have purchased the food hundreds of times.
 Ingredients and manufacturing processes can change without warning.
 Make a habit of carefully reading labels to ensure you avoid any potential allergens.